abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 > In object-oriented programming, a `class` is an extensible program-code-template for creating objects, providing initial values for state (member variables) and implementations of behavior (member functions or methods).

+It's a modern alternative to `constructor functions` syntax. which is more readable and easier to understand.
+(It doesn't behave like classes in other languages)

 ![class](./img/es6-class.png)

-- The problem with the previous way of creating objects using `constructor functions` is that we're writing our shared methods separately from the constructor function, and then we're manually adding them to the prototype of the constructor function.
+- The problem with [the previous way of creating objects using constructor functions](#constructor-function) is that we're writing our shared methods separately from the constructor function, and then we're manually adding them to the prototype of the constructor function.
 Other languages let us do this all in one place, and that's what `classes` in JavaScript are all about.
   ![class](./img/es6-class-1.png)
   - Both are the same under the hood, but the `class` syntax is just a more modern and cleaner way to work with `prototypal inheritance` in JavaScript.
 - ES6 classes are just a new way to write `constructor functions` and `prototypal inheritance` in JavaScript. **(Syntactic sugar)**